cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 ```

 To simplify rerunning a simulation, we can put the above command lines in
 a shell script.
-We have created such run scripts for you.
+We have created such a run script for you.
 Let's take a
 look to confirm these scripts match the manual commands we used above.

 ```bash